tvogels/drjit/docs/what.rst

 typed nature of Dr.Jit, operations like :py:func:`drjit.linspace` take the desired return type as a mandatory first argument.

-Let's now look at how the idea of *tracing computation* can assemble a parallel program.
+Let's now look at how *tracing* can be used to assemble a parallel program.
 Conceptually, a line like

 .. code-block:: python